×

 Concepts and Terms

-Academic Requirements Outlines according to the current and to the preceding academic year’s catalogue are posted in LOCUS.
-AROs amount to a static listing of the information the Academic Requirements Report (ARR) is programmed to look for in students’ course-records, tracking their satisfaction of Core and other requirements, including the major(s) and minor(s, if any) they have declared.
-AROs offer the most accessible way to check the programming in LOCUS of majors and minors.
-Please recall that students are subject to the requirements programmed for majors and minors as of the time they declare them in LOCUS: students who declare a given major/minor in different academic years may be subject to different requirements for it.
+Academic Requirements Outlines reflecting the current structure of academic programs are posted in the current Loyola University Chicago Academic Catalog, at the Curriculum tab of the academic program in question.
+This information is what the Academic Requirements Report (ARR) in LOCUS is programmed to look for in students’ course-records, tracking their satisfaction of Core and other requirements, including the major(s) and minor(s, if any) they have declared.
+(For advising purposes, please recall that students are subject to the requirements programmed for majors and minors as of the time they declare them in LOCUS: students who declare a given major/minor in different academic years may be subject to different requirements for it.)
+The same information will automatically populate a new Edit Program request initiated in CIM's Program Management portal, as the basis for editing the request to reflect the changes desired.
+(Requested changes in an existing academic program will be updated in the Catalog, and reflected in the program's updated Academic Requirements Outline, for the academic year in which the changes are finally approved to become effective.)

 Academic Requirements Report (ARR)